justeat/JustTweak/README.md

 }
 ```

+Supported types are:

+- `EphemeralTweakProvider`
+- `UserDefaultsTweakProvider`
+- `LocalTweakProvider`
+- `CustomTweakProvider`

 In the case whereby custom tweak providers are needed, their setup code should be implemented in the configuration.
+It's important to include the `tweakProviders.append(<#property_name#>)` statement that will be included in the generated code.
 E.g.

 ```
 ...